Muaizkh/Challenge-04-Web-API-s/README.md

 # Challenge-04-Web-API's

 ## Description
 A coding challenge quiz created for the purpose of testing the abilities that have been taught so far in the class.
 The motivation for creating this was to get a better understanding of coding as well as how to implment many different styles and skills and functions into HTML through JavaScript.
 I was able to experience things and issues that very much allowed me to grow more as a coder and with continuious repetition I feel I will be able to create this even faster and better.
+Even though I was not able to create a page that worked I feel as though I was close and another chance at this I would be able to create it properly

 ## Installation
 You do not have to install anything to read look at my project besides a web browser.
 However, to create this you would need Visual Studio Code, Chrome and extensions along with the use of the built in terminal.